Why do adult survivors of childhood trauma need advocates?

 Adult survivors want to heal and to recover from what happened to them as children.
 However, many have been unable to access or to afford the necessary trauma-informed treatment.
 Unfortunately, if an adult survivor does not have the opportunity to heal from the developmental injuries of childhood trauma through access to appropriate therapies and supports, they are extremely vulnerable.

 As vulnerable persons, survivors need individuals and organizations to stand up for them, listen to them, and walk with them while they recover from the past.
-They need people who will help them navigate systems like medical, psychological, insurance, and social services.
+They need people who will help them navigate systems like medical, psychological, justice, insurance, and social services.
 They need people who are informed about trauma, who can explain it to others, and who can assist survivors as they heal and recover.

 Survivors need advocates.